-The DSM 5, (the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition), provides mental health care professionals a set of common criteria used for diagnosing mental health disorders.
-This manual has changed a few times, it is updated periodically when new advances and understandings in psychology become apparent.
-The DSM 5 has gone through a few changes and one of those changes is the diagnostic title for sociopath.
+The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5), provides mental health care professionals a set of common criteria used for diagnosing mental health disorders.
+This manual is updated periodically when new advances and understandings in psychology become apparent.
+The DSM- 5 has gone through a few changes and one of those changes is the diagnostic title for sociopath.
 Sociopath and psychopath are now blanketed under the title Antisocial Personality disorder or APD for short.

 Although sociopath is not a category of its own, it is understood to be explained and addressed under the new title of APD.
-Psychologists and other mental heal care professionals still debate the criteria for sociopathy/psychopathy; some contend that these two disorders are distinct disorders, other agree that they both reference the same disorder, some disagree with the new grouping under APD, others believe it is the best option.
-Regardless of how these professionals view the statistics and diagnostic criteria for sociopath, the DSM 5 remains the definitive go to for diagnosing this disorder.
+Psychologists and other mental health care professionals debate the criteria for sociopathy and psychopathy.
+Some contend that these two terms are distinct and others argue that they both reference the same disorder.
+The DSM- 5 remains the primary source in the United States for diagnostics.

 Criteria And Features Of Personality Disorder

-The following is the criteria for personality disorder, the first step in diagnosing a sociopath using the DSM 5:
+The following is the criteria for personality disorder, the first step in diagnosing APD using the DSM- 5:

-- The impairments in personality and personality trait expression are stable over time and across situations.
+- The impairments in personality are stable across time and consistent in situations

-Once the criteria and features of a personality disorder are met, the diagnostic evaluation moves on to specific personality disorders.
-There are many different types of personality disorder listed in the DSM 5, only a trained mental health care professional can properly diagnose and treat personality disorders.
-Not all personality disorders require medication, some can be treated using proven therapy methods.
+Once the criteria are met, the diagnostic evaluation moves on to determine the specific personality disorders.
+There are many different types of personality disorder listed in the DSM-5, only a trained mental health care professional can properly diagnose and treat personality disorders.
+Not all personality disorders require medication as some can be treated using evidence based therapies.

 How The DSM 5 Is Used To Diagnose A Sociopath

-Antisocial personality disorders have the same generalized symptoms, it is the expertise of the psychologist/psychiatrist that decides the accuracy of the diagnosis.
-It is important to research any licensed mental health care professional you plan to work with; for yourself or someone you love.
-The more qualified the professional, the more accurate the diagnosis.
-Training, residency, schooling, and patient reviews are all good ways to research and choose a licensed psychiatrist/psychologist, therapist, or counselor.
+Personality disorders have the same generalized symptoms.
+It is the expertise of the psychologist or psychiatrist that decides the accuracy of the diagnosis.
+It is important to research any licensed mental health care professional to determine who has experience working with personality disorders.
+Clinical training, licensure and patient reviews are all good ways to research and choose a licensed psychiatrist, psychologist, therapist, or counselor.

 DSM Sociopath Criteria And Features

-Sociopath DSM 5 is found under the heading of antisocial personality disorder.
 A licensed professional will use the criteria for antisocial personality disorder to help diagnose a sociopath.
-There are several disorders that fall under the term antisocial personality disorder, and this term is also a diagnosis.
-Today, sociopath does not have a separate entry in the DSM 5, but the term sociopath is still recognized as a diagnosis by many mental health care professionals.
-Regardless, a sociopath would fall under APD and treated as such.
+There are several disorders that fall under the term of personality disorder, such as antisocial personality disorder.
+Currently, sociopath does not have a separate entry in the DSM-5.

 The following criteria is listed in the DSM 5 for antisocial personality disorder: